MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 A partial list of new features:

 - **MSVC Toolset Update**: The MSVC toolset version is updated from 19.39 to 19.40.
 This may affect projects that have version assumptions.
-For more information about some ways in which this will affect projects that assume that MSVC versions are all 19.3X for Visual Studio 2022 releases, see [MSVC Toolset Minor Version Number 14.40 in VS 2022 v17.10](https://devblogs.microsoft.com/cppblog/msvc-toolset-minor-version-number-14-40-in-vs-2022-v17-10/).
+For more information about some ways in which this affects projects that assume that MSVC versions are all 19.3X for Visual Studio 2022 releases, see [MSVC Toolset Minor Version Number 14.40 in VS 2022 v17.10](https://devblogs.microsoft.com/cppblog/msvc-toolset-minor-version-number-14-40-in-vs-2022-v17-10/).
 - **Standard Library Enhancements**: The standard library added support for [P2510R3 Formatting Pointers](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2510r3.pdf), which brings the set of format specifiers for pointers when using `std::format` more in line with those that already exist for integers.
 Improved the vectorized implementations of `std::min_element`, `std::ranges::min`, and friends.
 - **Build Insights**: Now provides template instantiation information.
 See [Templates View for Build Insights in Visual Studio](https://devblogs.microsoft.com/cppblog/templates-view-for-build-insights-in-visual-studio-2/) or the [Pure Virtual C++ - Templates view for Build Insights in Visual Studio](https://youtu.be/68pOEQ5YA5s) recording.
 - **Unreal Engine Plugin**: There's a new opt-in feature for the Unreal Engine Plugin to run in the background, reducing startup costs.
 This is an opt-in feature that is activated via **Tools** > **Options** > **Unreal Engine**.